s-pic/vedauwooBouldering/README.md

 - [ ] For selected routes: highlight leaflet info
 - [x] Restrict bounds
 - [ ] allow users to right click and select coordinates
+- [ ] Maybe have a button to filter to all crack routes or something else?

 #### Below I may need python to do
 - [ ] For selected routes: export to shapefile